didymo/OnkoDICOM/README.md

 For Linux Users:

 `pyinstaller OnkoDICOM-Linux.spec`

+For Mac Users:

+`pyinstaller OnkoDICOM-Darwin.spec`
 - Open up the dist folder in the same location as the repository, the distributable application will be in there
+NOTE: RIGHT NOW THE ONLY WAY TO RUN THE MAC EXECUTABLE IS THROUGH A LAUNCHER SCRIPT IN THE SAME FOLDER THAT HAVE THE FOLLOWING CONTENT:

+launcher.sh

+`#!/bin/bash
+./OnkoDICOM.app/Contents/MacOS/OnkoDICOM`